 Is your child Prepared In Case Of Emergency (ICE)?

-With the recent floods around the country, plus severe weather that will likely hit this fall, it is imperative that we equip our children with the information and supplies needed in case they are in school or daycare when a disaster hits.
+With hurricane season in full swing (Florence just caused catastrophic flooding here in the Carolinas), it is imperative that we equip our children with the information and supplies needed in case they are in school or daycare when a disaster hits.
 Children are the most vulnerable in emergency situations.
 That’s why Save the Children encourages everyone to act to better protect kids BEFORE disaster strikes.
 Do you have a plan in place?

 Every day, 69 million U.S. children are separated from their families while they are at school or child care.
 Save The Children recommends you make free In Case of Emergency (ICE) Contact Cards for your children to prepare for an emergency that could happen while your child is not with you.
 It can be difficult to reach loved ones when disaster strikes.
 Power goes out, cell towers go down and stress levels go up.